 Deadline to make changes to students’ fee reduction status in AP Registration and Ordering.

 AP coordinators no longer need to generate the final invoice.
 The final AP exam invoice is generated by AP Registration and Ordering and emailed to the AP coordinator after the late-testing administration ends.
-Learn more about the new invoice process.
+Learn more about accessing your invoice.

 Postmark deadline for any payment owed to College Board.